benedict-armstrong/ComputerVision/lab05/writeup/main.typ

 = Mean-Shift

-We can split `mean-shift` into five steps:
+The mean-shift algorithm can be split into five steps:
 - Calculate distances between pixels
 - Calculate weights for each pixel based on distance
 - Calculate the mean of the pixels weighted by the weights